stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 ### Compiler Output

-In the output below we can see that access to the variable `x` uses a literal `0` in each instruction.
+In the output below we can see that access to the variable `x` which is in `.bss` is referenced by a literal `0` in each instruction.
 These bits are to be filled in during linking stage to provide access to the actual variable addresses.

-These empty parts of the `.text` section are relocations.
+These empty parts of the `.text` section are relocation entries.

 ```
 0000000c <get_x_addr>: